sawers-rellan-labs/grassGEA/README.md

 ### Parallelizing Scripts on Chromosomes

-We need to setup the memory requirement for each chromosome task and add those requirements to the batch processing scripts
+We need to setup the memory requireement for each chromosome task and add those requirements to the batch processing scripts

 each  job script needs to call on an R script that runs from the command line